-When Roslindale was a new community, residents referred to it as the Boston’s garden suburb.
+When Roslindale was a new community, residents referred to it as Boston’s garden suburb.
 That reputation remains today as Roslindale is well-known for being the home to the 265-acre Arnold Arboretum.
-While colonial homes have been replaced by condos, the history and charm of the area remains.
+While colonial homes have been replaced by condos, the history and charm of the area remain.
 Unfortunately, this doesn’t insulate area residents from sustaining serious injuries in a slip and fall accident.
 Whether it’s at Arnold Arboretum, a historic landmark like Stoney Brook Reservation or Bussey Farm, or the Roslindale Market, these injuries can cause serious disruption to your life.

 According to the Centers for Disease Control (CDC), slip and fall accidents are especially common among people over age 65.
-In fact three million older Americans visit a hospital emergency room each year due to some type of slip and fall accident.
+In fact, three million older Americans visit a hospital emergency room each year due to some type of slip and fall accident.
 The results of these accidents can be as minor as a superficial scratch or bruise or have life-altering consequences such as a traumatic brain injury.
 Of course, people of any age can become a slip and fall victim at home, work, or while out in the community.

 Uneven or Wet Surfaces Account for More Than Half of All Slip and Fall Accidents